xrdocs/ncs5500/_tutorials/introducing-400ge-on-ncs5500-series.md

 ## Introduction

-They have been announced in June 2019 on this blog post: [https://blogs.cisco.com/sp/cisco-ncs-5500-welcomes-400ge-and-doubles-installed-base](https://blogs.cisco.com/sp/cisco-ncs-5500-welcomes-400ge-and-doubles-installed-base), it's now time to present in details the two new line cards with 400 Gigabit Ethernet (400GE) capabilities.
+They have been announced in June 2019 on this blog post: [https://blogs.cisco.com/sp/cisco-ncs-5500-welcomes-400ge-and-doubles-installed-base](https://blogs.cisco.com/sp/cisco-ncs-5500-welcomes-400ge-and-doubles-installed-base), it's now time to present in detail the two new line cards with 400 Gigabit Ethernet (400GE) capabilities.

 And we will start with 8-min of videos to introduce the topic: